 Torque Plus Angle Is Not The Same As Torque To Yield !!

 A lot of people, including professional technicians do not understand that just because a bolt uses the “torque plus angle” method of tightening, it is not necessarily a “torque to yield” (TTY) bolt.
-You absolutely have to refer to the service documentation to determine if a bolt must be replaced or not.
 For example, Honda has used the “torque plus angle” method of tightening head bolts for many years, but I do not think that any of their head bolts require replacing so they are not “torque to yield” bolts.

 The most important thing is to have the correct torque specifications for the engine you are working on.